krakend/krakend-documentation/features/response-manipulation.md

     parent: features
 ---

-KrakenD allows you to perform several manipulations of the responses out of the box, just by adding them in the configuration file.
+KrakenD allows you to perform several manipulations of the responses out of the box, just by adding them to the configuration file.
 You can also add your own or 3rd parties middlewares to extend this behavior.

 KrakenD manipulations are measured in `nanoseconds`, you can find the benchmark for every response manipulation in the [benchmarks](https://github.com/devopsfaith/krakend/blob/master/docs/BENCHMARKS.md#response-manipulation)

 The following manipulations are available by default:

 # Merging
 When you create KrakenD endpoints, if a specific endpoint feeds from 2 or more backend sources (APIs), they will be automatically merged in a single response to the client.
-For instance, imagine you have 3 different API services exposing the resources `/a`,`/b` and `/c` and you want to expose them all together in the KrakenD endpoint `/abc`.
+For instance, imagine you have 3 different API services exposing the resources `/a`,`/b`, and `/c` and you want to expose them all together in the KrakenD endpoint `/abc`.
 This is what you would get:

 <img class="img-fluid" src="/images/documentation/krakend-merge.png" />